Douglas Durst: One World Trade Center development

 In 2010, the Durst Organization bid on and won the right to invest $100 million in the One World Trade Center development becoming a co-developer with the Port Authority of New York and New Jersey.

 The contract negotiated between the Port Authority and the Durst Organization specifies that the Durst Organization will receive a $15 million fee and a percentage of "base building changes that result in net economic benefit to the project."
 The specifics of the signed contract give Durst 75 percent of savings up to $24 million and stepping down thereafter (to 50 percent, 25 percent and 15 percent) as the savings increased.
 Durst had offered to work for a fixed $35 million fee, but the Port chose the incentive fee arrangement.

 McEnroe Farm

 In 1987, Durst purchased a farm in Dutchess County, New York.
 He later partnered with the prior owner to develop it into a large organic farm.

 Personal life

 In 1967, he married Susanne Durst, a Danish national whom he met in Denmark after college.
 They have three children.
 His daughter Anita Durst is the founder of Chashama, a charity dedicated to locating affordable or free studio and gallery space for artists in New York City.
 Alexander Durst is vice president at the family company.
 Helena Rose Domino is vice president at the Durst Organization.

+He served on the Real Estate Council at the Metropolitan Museum of Art from 2004 to 2019 and currently sits on the Board of Directors at Roundabout Theater Company.